 This is another essential bookish pit stop and one that proudly celebrates an important part of Oxford’s culture.
 You’ve probably heard of Alice in Wonderland, but did you know that Lewis Carroll studied at Oxford University?
 The “real Alice” actually used to come to this shop to buy sweets; it was the inspiration for the Old Sheep Shop in the sequel to Alice’s Adventures in Wonderland.
 Now, you can pay homage to one of the most famous books written in Oxford by visiting this little shop for free.
 Although, buying a small trinket to remember the trip is more than tempting…

-7. Delve into the Covered Market
+7. Delve into Oxford’s Covered Market

 One of the most popular free things to do in Oxford is visiting the historic Covered Market.
 A sprawling market used to crowd the city centre: fishmongers traded on St Aldates (previously known as Fish Street), and butchers sold meat along Queen Street (Butcher Row).
 The practice of selling fresh produce outdoors was unsanitary and caused considerable traffic flow problems.
 In order to clean up the streets, a committee of city and university representatives built the Covered Market to house twenty butchers’ shops.
 More stores were soon added and the market officially opened in 1774.